 This is probably the most durable type of tablet as of now due to its toughly engineered design that can endure extreme conditions.
-It looks just like a slate but with protective cases around it that makes it somewhat on the bulkier side.
+It looks just like a slate but with protective cases around it that make it somewhat on the bulkier side.

 On top of that, it is highly functional and would be really effective for more than basic needs due to its high-performance features that can withstand rough situations.
 The device can also run Google Classroom and other learning apps like no other.